Sessions (Beatles album)

-Sessions is a cancelled compilation album of previously unreleased tracks by English rock band the Beatles, planned for release by EMI in 1984 but never issued officially, due to objections by the surviving Beatles.
+Sessions is a cancelled compilation album of previously unreleased tracks by English rock band the Beatles, planned for release by EMI in 1985 but never issued officially, due to objections by the surviving Beatles.
 The album consists of 13 finished but unreleased Beatles songs.
 A planned single containing two of the tracks from Sessions – "Leave My Kitten Alone", backed with an alternative version of "Ob-La-Di, Ob-La-Da" – was also left unissued.
 The idea was resurrected in 1995 as the greatly expanded three-volume double CDs The Beatles Anthology with an accompanying six-hour documentary.

 Background

 When the Beatles' contract with EMI had expired in 1976, the record company began to take stock of the band's back catalogue and look at the hundreds of hours of unreleased recordings stored in the Abbey Road Studio vaults.
 Over the next couple of years several compilation albums of previously released material would be issued (Rock 'n' Roll Music, Love Songs, The Beatles Ballads) and a live album of their Hollywood Bowl performances.
 An album of unreleased studio recordings was also considered, with a few attempts being abandoned.

 In the early 1980s, while needing a task to distract him from his cancer treatment, Abbey Road Studios house engineer John Barrett was assigned the task of listening to and logging the studio's collection of multi-tracks and master tapes of the group.
 This research unearthed more previously unknown recordings.
 Some of these recordings were remixed for inclusion in the 1983 multi-media tour of Abbey Road Studios, titled The Beatles at Abbey Road.

 A year after the Abbey Road show, in the summer of 1984, EMI began work on a compilation album of previously unreleased material.
 Former Beatles engineer Geoff Emerick was hired to remix and edit the recordings to a commercial standard.
 At the time, the album went under the in-house code name "Mary Jane" and the working titles Boots and One-Two-Three-Four before Sessions was settled upon.

 The original release date of Sessions was to be November 1984, but EMI did not want to clash with Paul McCartney's Give My Regards to Broad Street soundtrack scheduled for release in late October, so the compilation was shelved.
-According to reports, McCartney later objected to the release of Sessions in its then current form, while George Harrison and John Lennon's estate objected to the album entirely.
-As a result, Sessions was cancelled indefinitely and the tracks did not appear on any official Beatles release until the Anthology project in 1995-96.
+According to reports, McCartney later objected to the release of Sessions in its then current form, while George Harrison, joined by John Lennon's estate, objected to the album entirely.
+As a result, Sessions was cancelled indefinitely and the tracks did not appear on any official Beatles release until the Anthology project in 1995–96.